Energy, Climate, and Technology Policy

 For predoctoral candidates, recent recipients of a Ph.D. or equivalent degree, visiting scholars, and researchers at the junior faculty level.

 Fellows will contribute to our ongoing research projects on energy policy, climate policy, climate finance, and energy technology innovation.
-Current topics of interest include policy options to scale emerging clean energy technologies; pathways and policies for deep decarbonization; the interactions between policies and technologies as we move toward a decarbonized energy system; the role of artificial intelligence in next generation energy systems; and the tensions and the development and deployment of biofuels.
+Current topics of interest include policy options to scale emerging clean energy technologies; pathways and policies for deep decarbonization; the interactions between policies and technologies as we move toward a decarbonized energy system; and the role of artificial intelligence in next generation energy systems.

 Energy Innovation and Decarbonization Policy for the United States and China

-• How can the costs and risks of climate and development benefits be effectively disentangled at the project level?
+1. How can the costs, benefits, and risks of climate and development impacts be disentangled at the project level?

-• What financial structures and mechanisms can be implemented to attract global investors to fund climate benefits while ensuring local development needs are met?
+2. What financial structures and mechanisms can mobilize global investors for climate benefits while ensuring that development needs are met in EMDEs?

-The project seeks fellows with expertise in infrastructure finance, climate finance, or creating large-scale markets for carbon credits.
-Ideal candidates will have experience in structuring, negotiating, and executing transactions from a legal, financial, and/or investment banking perspective.
+The project seeks fellows with expertise in infrastructure finance, climate finance, adaptation finance, or the structuring of large-scale markets for carbon credits.
+Ideal candidates will have experience in designing and executing financial transactions, whether from a legal, financial, or investment banking perspective, and an interest in advancing pragmatic solutions that can scale climate finance in EMDEs.

 Expectations